mozilla-services/heka/docs/source/configuration.rst

     which it will serve HTTP.
 The Heka process must have read / write access to this directory.
 Relative paths will be evaluated relative to the Heka base directory.
 Defaults to "dashboard" (i.e. "$(BASE_DIR)/dashboard").
+- static_directory (string):
+    File system directory where the Heka dashboard source code can be found.
+    The Heka process must have read access to this directory.
+Relative paths will be evaluated relative to the Heka base directory.
+Defaults to "dashboard_static" (i.e. "$(BASE_DIR)/dashboard_static").

 Example: